Milner baronets

-The Milner Baronetcy, of Nun Appleton Hall in the County of York.
-It is a title in the Baronetage of Great Britain.
+The Milner baronetcy, of Nun Appleton Hall in the County of York, is a title in the Baronetage of Great Britain.
 It was created on 26 February 1717 for William Milner, later Member of Parliament for York and Grand Master of the Freemasons.
-He was the son of William Milner (b.1662) Mayor of Leeds and his wife Mary, née Ibbetson.
+He was the son of William Milner (b.
+1662), Mayor of Leeds, and his wife Mary, née Ibbetson.

-The second Baronet was Receiver-General of Excise and High Sheriff of Yorkshire.
-The third and fifth Baronets both represented York in the House of Commons, while the fourth served as High Sheriff.
+The 2nd Baronet was Receiver-General of Excise and High Sheriff of Yorkshire.
+The 3rd and 5th Baronets both represented York in the House of Commons; while the 4th Baronet served as High Sheriff.

-The seventh Baronet succeeded his brother who died young: he was Member of Parliament for York and Bassetlaw and joined the Privy Council in 1900.
-The eighth baronet was an architect with Milner and Craze.
+The 7th Baronet succeeded his brother who died young: he was Member of Parliament for York and Bassetlaw and joined the Privy Council in 1900.
+The 8th Baronet was an architect with Milner and Craze.

-George Francis Milner, son of Henry Beilby William Milner, second son of the fourth Baronet, was a Brigadier-General in the British Army.
-His son was the ninth Baronet.
+George Francis Milner, son of Henry Beilby William Milner, second son of the 4th Baronet, was a brigadier-general in the British Army.
+His son was the 9th Baronet.
 He relocated the family to South Africa, where the 10th Baronet now lives.